joao-arthur/funis-node/docs/objects/pick.md

 ): plainObject<T>
 ```

-Creates a new object with only the passed keys.
+Creates an object with only the passed keys.

 ## Example